 Except that the real world got just a little too real.

 It took me a while to realize that my job prospects are close to nonexistent and that my career will not take its flight any time soon.
 I sometimes still catch myself denying it.
 The stress of landing a job is always looming, the anxiety is available in surplus, and the fear of disappointment is now my nemesis.

 However, the one thing that is keeping me sane at such a time is keeping my mind occupied by doing various activities, i.e., to be productive, with no hard and fast rule that said actions must be under my expertise.
 In no way is one outrightly expected to be effective at such a time, but it remains a way to keep yourself from spiraling into opposing spheres.
 I wouldn’t say I’ve mastered the art of productivity, but I’ve learned a thing or two.

 Your hobbies can be treated in two ways:

 Sharpening the skills you possess is not all you must aim for.
-A new pursuit, however small can help you remain on your toes.
+A new pursuit, however small, can help you remain on your toes.
 I say this because I began painting under the influence of my artistically inclined sister.
-I would like to believe my artwork would put even Van Gogh to shame, but my family believes otherwise.
-My point here is that I do not see my time spent painting as a waste, in fact, quite the opposite.
+I would like to believe my artwork would put even Van Gogh to shame, but my family thinks otherwise.
+My point here is that I do not see my time spent painting as a waste; in fact, quite the opposite.
 It demands my focus, forces me to think creatively, coerces me into finding a way to correct my mistakes, all while I create something to call my own.
 The results are not substantial as they are in my baking stint, but then again, Rome wasn’t built in a day.